file-format/Docs/en/game/shader-unity.md

 3. Customize and modify Shader Asset as needed to achieve desired visual effects or rendering behavior.

-4. Use Shader Asset to control various aspects of rendering, including how objects react to lighting, shadows, and materials.
+4. Use Shader Asset to control various aspects of rendering, including how objects react to lighting, shadows and materials.

 5. You can also animate properties within shader for dynamic visual effects.